ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 ### Using a Mock Store

-The `provideMockStore()` function registers providers that allow you to mock out the `Store` for testing functionality that has a dependency on `Store` without setting up reducers.
+The provideMockStore() function registers providers that allow you to mock out a Store.
+This mock store can then be used to test functionality in your application that depends on the presence of a Store.

-You can write tests validating behaviors corresponding to the specific state snapshot easily.
+More importantly, provideMockStore() also allows you to create a mock store without having to set up any mock reducers.
+You can simply create a snapshot of a specific state and use this snapshot to validate behaviors in your application that should correspond to this state.

 <div class="alert is-helpful">